Research @ DUSON by Discipline | Duke Nursing

 Clinical Interests

-Dr. Short’s experiences encompass 36 years of bedside clinical nursing and management roles.
+Dr. Short’s experiences encompass almost four decades of bedside clinical nursing as well as management and academic roles.
 As associate executive director of the North Carolina Nurses Association (1995-98), Dr. Short was an advocate for issues facing the nurse workforce in the state as well as underserved populations and served on numerous statewide workgroups.
 As a partner in a consulting firm, Dr. Short was hired by the UNC Public Health Management Academy to guide teams from the Virginia Department of Public Health in the development of sustainable business plans.
 She consulted with the UNC Institute for Public Health on international issues related to distance learning.
-She has delivered leadership and quality management training to to maternal-child public health leaders in North Carolina.
-She also has experience teaching research methods to health professionals in Moshi, Tanzania and leadership topics to Turkish and Greek nurses in Nicosia, Cyprus.
+She has delivered leadership and quality management training to maternal-child public health leaders in North Carolina.

 Dr. Short's Twitter feed is @profshort.